Gangs2000/MCP-Client-Open-AI/README.md

 <img width="955" alt="openAPIDashboard" src="https://github.com/user-attachments/assets/e5c51885-1a3c-4968-8761-9ceb6bab4066" />

+**mcp-server-config.json** is an important json file which contains configuration details about MCP server and target JAR that executed java code based on the given prompt.

 OpenAI is a paid one, in order to use any model available in OpenAI, first we have to purchase some credits, then create an API key to use the models.